 Laos is the only country that is a member of all 13 frameworks.
 Myanmar has chosen not to join the MRC, perhaps because they see greatest benefit in remaining an observer.
 “It’s a lot harder to break commitments once you’re in them than to make them”.
 He doesn’t think that there will be any attrition (i.e. a reduction in the number of regional frameworks) because, for many countries, they would see that withdrawing would be seen as a geopolitical mistake.
 For Laos, being a member of so many frameworks is considered essential for its credibility.

-There is cultural propensity to not say no: and countries will join these frameworks to diversify partnerships even if they viewed as tokenism.
+There is cultural propensity to not say no: and countries will join these frameworks to diversify partnerships even if they are viewed as tokenism.

 There is distrust between Vietnam and Thailand re water and energy and to a lesser extent Thai-Cambodia.